Time zone management in MRR calculation

 Start date interpreted in Fincome : 02/01/2025 at 00:00

-Result : the MRR only appears from February.
+Result : the MRR appears only from February.

-How to avoid a “gap” in the MRR
+How to avoid a “gap” in MRR

 Example:

 If your previous period ends on 31/01/2025, instead indicate 01/02/2025 as the end of the period.
-This way, the MRR will be smooth from one month to the next.
+This way, MRR will be smooth from month to month.

 Best practices